-Board of Directors of California State University, Dominguez Hills Philanthropic Foundation The governing body of the Fund is the Board of Directors ("Board"), who has overall responsibility for Policy.
+The governing body of Fund is the Board, who are fiduciaries and have overall responsibility for Policy.
 As such, the Board is authorized to delegate certain responsibilities to others.
-The Board has delegated responsibility for the investment of the Fund's assets to the Finance Committee who has delegated certain responsibilities to appropriate experts.
+The Board has delegated responsibility for investing the Fund to the Finance Committee who has delegated certain responsibilities to prudent experts.

-Responsibility of the Board of Directors
+Responsibility of the Board

-- Approve investment policy. - Ensure that the costs are appropriate and reasonable in relation to the assets, the purposes of the institution, and the skills available to the institution. - Make reasonable effort to verify facts relevant to the management and investment of the Fund assets.
+- Approving investment policies. - Ensuring that the costs are appropriate and reasonable in relation to the assets, the purposes of the institution, and the skills available to the institution. - Make reasonable effort to verify facts relevant to the management and investment of the fund assets.